 We ask that you request refills of your VA Prescriptions as soon as possible.
 VA will process your refill request and have it sent to you before you're scheduled to run out.

 How do Veterans request refills of their prescriptions?

 To prevent waste and reduce the risk that unneeded medications could fall into the wrong hands, VA does not automatically refill medications.
 To receive a medication refill authorized by your VA prescriber, you must actively request a refill using one of the methods described below:

 Online with My HealtheVet: You can request refills of your refillable VA-issued prescriptions, track VA prescription deliveries, view VA prescription history online.

-The NEW Rx Refill Mobile App: You can request refills of your refillable VA-issued prescriptions, track VA prescription deliveries, view VA prescription history from the convenience of your mobile device.
+The Rx Refill Mobile App: You can request refills of your refillable VA-issued prescriptions, track VA prescription deliveries, view VA prescription history from the convenience of your mobile device.

 By Mail: VA Pharmacy provides a refill request form with each prescription filled.
 To refill by mail, please complete the request form and mail it to your VA pharmacy at the address listed on the paperwork that arrives with your prescription.

 What we know about COVID-19 continues to evolve.
 Try not to forget to take your medications or refill your prescriptions.
 Not having certain medications could cause health problems that require medical attention, which could put you at risk of exposure during a facility visit.
 Veterans who forget to re-order their medications in time have three options.
 You can contact your VA medical center pharmacy, call the phone number on the prescription label, or use My HealtheVet's Secure Messaging (sign in required) to get in touch with your health care team, especially if your prescription is no longer refillable.